xavierrosinach/Visual-Analysis-of-Datasets-of-Mountain-Tracks/README.md

 ### 4. Download and unzip the data

-Download the dataset from the provided link and unzip it into the `Data` directory.
+Download the dataset from the provided [link](https://www.swisstransfer.com/d/bba6b0ff-23e7-44a2-8df5-7e886fa7514d) and unzip it into the `Data` directory.
+You will need a password for the download.
+Ask the creator for it.

 After unzipping, you should have the following structure: